Communication

 Academic Advising

 Academic advising is something The Department of Communication takes very seriously here at SUNY New Paltz.
-When you become a major in The Department of Communication, you will be assigned a major adviser who will help you successfully navigate the major in an effort to you graduate in a timely fashion.
-Here is what you can expect from your adviser:
+When you become a major in The Department of Communication, you will be assigned a major advisor who will help you successfully navigate the major in an effort to you graduate in a timely fashion.
+Here is what you can expect from your advisor:

 • Help you to understand the meaning and relevance of the college experience.